opendocsg/slw-judgments-backfill/2013_SGCA_40/report.md

 5       As against the Parties (see above at [1]), AGC sought their committal only in respect of Count Eight, also pursuant to Title 18 United States Code Section 371.
 In Count Eight, the Parties were accused of being part of a separate scheme to cause antennae which were classified as “defense articles” under US law to be exported without a licence.
 Between July and September 2007, batches of antennae were shipped from the US to Hong Kong.
 The US accused the Parties of conspiring _via_ e-mail with individuals based in the US to procure the antennae in violation of US export regulations.

-6       At the committal proceeding in the Subordinate Courts (in _In the Matter of Wong Yuh Lan, Lim Yong Nam, Lim Kow Seng & Hia Soo Gan Benson_ [2012] SGDC 34), the District Judge (“DJ”) committed the Applicants to custody on 10 February 2012 to await the warrant of the Minister for their surrender.
+6       At the committal proceeding in the Subordinate Courts (in _In the Matter of Wong Yuh Lan, Lim Yong Nam, Lim Kow Seng & Hia Soo Gan Benson_ <span class="citation">[2012] SGDC 34</span>), the District Judge (“DJ”) committed the Applicants to custody on 10 February 2012 to await the warrant of the Minister for their surrender.
 In response, the Applicants filed originating summonses pursuant to O 54 of the Rules of Court (Cap 322, R 5, 2006 Rev Ed) (“the ROC”) in the High Court requesting for an order for review of detention (previously known as a writ of _habeas corpus_ ) to be issued forthwith or for directions that a summons for the order for review of detention be issued.
 Order 54 r 2 of the ROC states:

  Power of Court to whom ex parte application made (O. 54, r.
 2)